HenriMalahieude/Solar-System-Simulation/README.md

 Notes:
 1. Most of the original code can be found in src/ServerScriptService/Visualize.server.lua and src/ServerStorage/PlanetManager.lua
-2. The other lua files you may find are related to the open source wall stick program that roblox user EgoMoose created.
+2. The other lua files you may find are related to the open source wall stick library that roblox user EgoMoose created.
+3. Plugin Rojo may be used to import these files into Studio

 Primary IDE: Roblox Game Engine